Winter fun is just a step away!

 Part of what makes the Whiteface Region so special is how close adventure really is to your doorstep.
 There are miles and miles of snowshoe, cross-country ski, and fat tire bike trails that will satisfy any adventure craving, big or small.
 Just want to stretch your legs with a quick walk to a scenic pond?
 Check.
 Looking to climb a High Peak?
 We have those mountains, too.
 And more good news!
 The trails are so plentiful that they aren’t very crowded; you’ll have lots of room to spread out and enjoy the fresh, mountain air.

 One of the absolutely coolest places to visit in the winter is the Flume Trail system, located just 2.0 miles from Wilmington.
 Here, there are almost 10 miles of skiable, hikeable, and rideable trails fit for all ages and abilities.
 Set alongside the picturesque Ausable River, some of the trails even lead to breathtaking cascades.
 Please do be careful visiting this area.
 Ice along the river can be beautiful but it can also be slippery.
+New to winter exploration?
+Check out High Falls Gorge.
+Here, maintained walkways over and alongside the Ausable River gorge bring you safely up close to the awesome icy formations.
+Microspikes provided!
 Another spot along the Ausable River with a scenic winter backdrop is the covered bridge in Jay.
 It’s the last remaining covered bridge in northern New York and is a spectacular place to visit in any season.

 Love your ADK